7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Continue with the same familiar routines

-And that’s often what a comfort zone looks like from the inside.
+And that’s often what being in a comfort zone feels like from the inside.

-Otherwise, you don’t escape the feeling — you simply learn to live alongside it, adapting to being stuck rather than responding to it.
+Otherwise, you don’t move beyond the feeling — you simply learn to live with it, adapting to being stuck instead of doing something about it.

 Why These Signs Are Easy to Miss

-The comfort zone is easy to miss because it rarely feels like failure.
+The comfort zone is easy to overlook because it rarely feels like failure.

 Instead, it often feels like: